 You try to flip your opponent's card over by throwing your card on top of it.
-Menko has been around since the 1700s.
-The game cards are often decorated with pictures of comic-book heroes, baseball players, actors, and other popular celebrities.
-Menko is popular mostly among boys.
+Menko was first created in the mid-Meiji period between 1880 and 1885.
+These days, the game cards are often decorated with pictures of comic-book heroes, baseball players, actors, and other popular celebrities.

-Over the years, many different kinds of tops have been created in Japan, including tops that make noise and tops that spin extra fast.
+Over the years, many different kinds of koma have been created in Japan, including tops that make noise (to-goma/unari-goma) and tops that spin extra fast (Hakata-goma).

-Kites came to Japan from China in the Heian period (794–1185), and were wildly popular during the Edo period.
+Kites came to Japan from China in the Heian period (794–1185) and were wildly popular during the Edo period (1603–1867).
 They come in a variety of shapes, including square and hexagonal, and are often decorated with traditional pictures and patterns.
 One kind of kite popular among merchant families in the old days was known as a yakkodako.
 These kites were made to resemble human figures with their arms outstretched in comical poses.
-Merchants had the kites made in the likeness of their servants.
-Kite-flying was a major pastime in bygone days.
-Communities launched enormous kites, sometimes over a hundred square meters (about 1,090 square feet) in size.
+Some kites were over 10 square meters (about 33 square feet) in size.
 Kite wars, in which players tried to sever their opponents' kite strings, were also popular.

-Japanese children also enjoy playing cards known as karuta.
-Karuta are rectangular like Western playing cards, but instead of numbers and figures, they have pictures, words, and even poems on them.
-There are several dozen cards in each set of karuta.
+Japanese children also enjoy playing cards known as Karuta.
+Karuta are rectangular like Western playing cards, but instead of numbers and figures, they have pictures, words, and even short waka poems on them that are made up of a 5-7-5-7-7 syllabic structure.

-In one popular children's version of the game, known as iroha karuta, the person designated as the "reader" has one set of cards with sayings written on them, while the other players gather around a spread-out set of cards with the first letter or few words of the saying and a picture on them.
+In one popular children's version of the game, known as iroha Karuta, the person designated as the "reader" has one set of cards with sayings written on them, while the other players gather around a spread-out set of cards with the first letter or few words of the saying and a picture on them.
 When the reader starts reading a saying, the players try to find the matching card from those spead out in front of them.
 Whoever finds the card first wins the round and collects the card.
 The player with the most cards at the end wins.
-Iroha karuta has been around since the Edo period, and the messages on the cards are popular sayings that often come up in everyday life.
+Iroha karuta was created in the Edo period and was especially popular since life lessons and sayings are written on the cards.